 During PHA and LOPA meetings, the team is making quick assessments on the independence of causes and protection layers.
 Independence is a critical requirement of credited protection layers within a LOPA, and on brownfield sites, may require additional research to determine whether the segregation and independence requirements are being met.
 By leveraging aeSolutions' experience in both Engineering Automation and SIS, we have a fully competent staff to review the corporate independence requirements and assess the systems used as a layer of protection against these requirements.

 Independent Protection Layer (IPL) Validation of Credits

-When applying protection layers to a LOPA scenario, it is important to validate these layers against the five requirements for all IPLs; specific, independent, dependable, and auditable, and secure.
+When applying protection layers to a LOPA scenario, it is important to validate these layers against the six requirements for all IPLs; specific, independent, dependable, auditable, secure, and field verified.
 By performing and documenting how IPLs perform for each of these criteria, requirement gaps can be identified and closed.
-IPL validation will also bolster the auditability of the IPLs by providing auditors with the information required to confirm that an IPL is still performing at least as well as required by the LOPA. aeSolutions can provide you with a standard validation form and report, or work with you to customize the validation effort to be more specific to your corporate IPL requirements.
+IPL validation will also bolster the auditability of the IPLs by providing information to confirm that an IPL is performing at the level required by the LOPA applied credit. aeSolutions can provide you with a standard validation form, training and field support, or work with you to customize the validation effort to be more specific to your corporate IPL requirements.

 Safety Integrity Level (SIL) Verification